Frequently Asked Questions about Indoor Tanning, Spray/Airbrush Tanning, and Red Light Therapy.

 This is an often disputed question with advocates and critics on both sides.
 Anyone who has ever researched the issue has heard “there’s no such thing as a safe tan.”
 However, the sun is responsible for our very existence and through millions of years of evolution our bodies have evolved to intentionally tan.
 Avoiding the sun at all costs is like avoiding water because people drown in it.

 Most of us tan for the beauty of it.
 However, there are many medical reasons as well, such as for vitamin D, mental health, and even physical health.
-According to Dr. Lewey, of the University of Oregon, exposure to controlled Ultraviolet rays has a positive psychological effect for most people.
-A sense of well being and lessening of depression are experienced by many.
+According to Dr. Lewey, of the University of Oregon, exposure to controlled Ultraviolet rays has a positive psychological effect on most people.
+A sense of well-being and lessening of depression are experienced by many.
 According to Dr. Zane Kime, author of “Sunlight Could Save Your Life”, UV sun-tanning rays produce an effect similar to that of physical training, causing a measurable improvement in physical fitness.
 He goes on to say that “other benefits include: Decrease in blood sugar and blood pressure and an increase in endurance, energy, and strength.
 UV is known to elevate moods in people and kills pathogens and is linked to the reduction of at least 18 different forms of cancer” and by some estimates helps reduce 4 out of every 5 cancers.
 Many studies have also shown a SIGNIFICANT reduction of colon, ovarian, and breast cancers among those that tan regularly.
 The fatality rates of colon and breast cancers are between 20-65 percent and claim 138,000 lives every year in the USA.
-Osteoporosis, a bone disease which is inhibited by regular sun exposure, affects 25 million Americans with 1.5 million osteoporosis patients suffering bone fractures per year, which can be fatal in elderly cases.
+Osteoporosis, a bone disease that is inhibited by regular sun exposure, affects 25 million Americans with 1.5 million osteoporosis patients suffering bone fractures per year, which can be fatal in elderly cases.
 Studies have shown that non-tanners sunburn more often than those that tan indoors.
 According to NBC’s “Today Show” and the Associated Press, sun exposure prevents more forms of cancer than are caused by it.
 In short, there are many positive effects of the sun.

 Despite the many good reasons to tan, tanners should also be aware that there are negative effects especially when overexposure (sunburn) occurs and according to the National Cancer Institute, approximately one-third of one percent (0.003) of Americans are told they have skin cancer each year.
 There are two types of skin cancer–melanoma and non-melanoma–with the most threatening being malignant melanoma.
-Melanoma, which is the most rare kind, is estimated to account for 75% of all skin cancer deaths, (roughly 8,000 deaths annually,) the majority of whom are fair-skinned men over 50 years of age and who worked indoors.
+Melanoma, which is the rarest kind, is estimated to account for 75% of all skin cancer deaths, (roughly 8,000 deaths annually,) the majority of whom are fair-skinned men over 50 years of age and who worked indoors.
 However, melanoma most often appears on parts of the body that do not receive regular sun exposure and is more common in people who work indoors than in those who work outdoors and appears to be linked to hereditary.
-The conventional thinking is that people who are in the sun frequently are less-susceptible to sunburns–a leading cause to skin damage.
+The conventional thinking is that people who are in the sun frequently are less susceptible to sunburns–a leading cause of skin damage.
 This helps explain why outdoor workers aren’t as likely to get melanoma.
 While we do not yet conclusively know the exact cause of skin cancer, it does appear that UV exposure (and sunburn in particular) are contributors.

 Overall, those that tan (both indoors and outdoors) should realize that like most things in life, there are both positive and negative effects.
 Moderation and education are the keys to safer tanning.
 Our goal at Sun Splash Tans is to minimize the negative effects of tanning through education and superior modern equipment while maximizing the positive to ensure the best possible experience.